 EDUCATIONAL SPONSORSHIP PROGRAM

-The AACDP is currently seeking educational sponsorship for two young women we know.
+The AACDP has recently found educational sponsorship for three young women we know.
 Their parents or guardians are Zambezi doll makers or artisans we have worked with, so we have a close connection to their families.
-Despite their difficult circumstances, they are both determined to further their education.
+Despite their difficult circumstances, they are all determined to further their education.

 Edith Siansulinga came to the AACDP office in Livingstone many months ago, looking for financial help to study a trade at the Livingstone Institution of Business Studies (LIBES).
 Her family lives in Mukuni Village, a nearby traditional village of 10,000 people.
 Founded in the 1300s, Mukuni Village has always been famous for its wood carvings.
 Edith's parents are carvers, making bowls and small animals to sell at the local craft markets.
 With so many expert carvers and so few tourists, the markets have never provided more than a meager living, and the pandemic has further stricken the community.
 Everyone has to struggle just to feed their families.